Edith Bunker

 Edith Bunker is a fictional character on the 1970s sitcom All in the Family (and occasionally Archie Bunker's Place), played by Jean Stapleton.
-She is the wife of Archie Bunker, mother of Gloria Stivic, mother-in-law of Michael "Meathead" Stivic, and grandmother of Joey Stivic.
+She is married to Archie Bunker, mother of Gloria Stivic, mother-in-law of Michael "Meathead" Stivic, and grandmother of Joey Stivic.
 Her cousin is Maude Findlay (Bea Arthur), one of Archie's nemeses.

 While Edith is typically a traditional and usually subservient wife, Jean Stapleton was a noted feminist.

 Series creator Norman Lear said on All Things Considered that the reason why Archie would always tell Edith to stifle herself was because Lear's father told his mother to "stifle".

 Character and background

-Edith Bunker is an undereducated but kind, cheery and loving woman.
+Edith Bunker is an undereducated but kind, cheery, and loving woman.
 She is less politically opinionated than the rest of the family.
-Her main role is that of the matriarch who keeps her family intact.
+Her main role is as the matriarch who keeps her family intact.
 Archie once described Edith's father as a man "with no chin and a 'go funny' eye."
 A native of Scranton, Pennsylvania, she was born in January 1925.
 She later migrated to New York City, where she lived most of her life and died in her sleep of a stroke in September 1980, at age 55.
 She attended Millard Fillmore High School and was in the graduating class of 1943.
 Her high school had only one reunion (the 30th) in 1973, which she attended.
 At some point, she met Archie at the Puritan Maid Ice Cream Parlor.
 In the episode "Archie Goes Too Far" Edith reads her diary and reveals that she received letters in May 1943 from Archie while he was overseas serving in the Army Air Corps.

 Her character and accent change somewhat between the first and second seasons.
 In the earliest episodes, she is the "put-upon wife," often bemoaning (though softly) her husband's behavior or comments: also during the first season, Jean Stapleton spoke more in her own range (albeit with a pronounced accent), rather than the nasal, high pitched voice for which Edith is generally remembered.
-By the second season, she becomes the character more familiar to viewers: kind, utterly non-judgmental and fully dedicated to her husband.
+By the second season, she becomes the character more familiar to viewers: kind, utterly non-judgmental, and fully dedicated to her husband.

-In the second episode of the first season, "Writing the President", Edith remarks how, before her marriage, in 1946, she got a job and started working for the "Hercules Plumbing Company".
+In the second episode of the first season, "Writing the President", Edith remarks how, before her marriage in 1946, she got a job and started working for the "Hercules Plumbing Company".
 By the second season, her husband becomes "Awwchie."
-In the third-season episode "The Battle of the Month" and fourth season episode "Gloria Sings the Blues," Edith reveals that her parents almost divorced after a nasty fight and that although they stayed married, things were never the same between them.
-This deeply affected her and her views on marriage, marital fighting and social conduct.
-In the fourth season episode "Archie the Gambler," Edith reveals that her father was addicted to gambling and almost brought his family to ruin (an experience which led Edith to put her foot down twice regarding Archie's similar gambling problem - and once slap him).
+In the third-season episode "The Battle of the Month" and fourth-season episode "Gloria Sings the Blues," Edith reveals that her parents almost divorced after a nasty fight and that although they stayed married, things were never the same between them.
+This deeply affected her and her views on marriage, marital fighting, and social conduct.
+In the fourth-season episode "Archie the Gambler," Edith reveals that her father was addicted to gambling and almost brought his family to ruin (an experience which led Edith to put her foot down twice regarding Archie's similar gambling problem - and once slap him).